DarthBeyg/CodeXD/NextJS/app1-pnpm/my-app/notes.md

-Dynamic routes can be made to ssg static site generation. seo can be done on ssg as content is deployed on a server to optimise and simple dynamic routes can't be because they are deployed on request [Blog] deals with dynamic routes +> rfce for react component
+Dynamic routes can be made to ssg static site generation. seo can be done on ssg as content is deployed on a server to optimise and simple dynamic routes can't be because they are deployed on request [Blog] deals with dynamic routes +> rfce for react component somehow in dynamic routes naming [id] is important instead of [slug]